AmineAML/Portfolio/README.md

 - Good about me and project paragraph by its title from https://robgrimes.uk/
 - Better changing the background animation
 - Improvements from https://www.reddit.com/r/webdev/comments/hdaljc/scan_your_sites/
+- Learn from this Medium website article of tips on color for interface design from https://uxdesign.cc/tips-on-colour-interface-design-bccdc691eb72

 ## Domain name